 Working Group Series output is first published in draft form and widely distributed for review, critique, and comment, including in-depth analysis at Sedona-sponsored conferences.
-Following this period of peer review, the draft publication is reviewed and revised by the Working Group taking into consideration what is learned during the public comment period.
-Please send comments to info@sedonaconference.org, or fax them to 602-258-2499.
+Following this period of peer review, the draft publication is reviewed and revised by the Working Group and members of the Sedona Conference WG9 and WG10 Steering Committee, taking into consideration what is learned during the public comment period.
+Please send comments to comments@sedonaconference.org, or fax them to 602-258-2499.
 The Sedona Conference hopes and anticipates that the output of its Working Groups will evolve into authoritative statements of law, both as it is and as it should be.

-Craig W. Weinlein

-Executive Director

-The Sedona Conference
+Craig W. Weinlein Executive Director The Sedona Conference October 2015

-August 2014